 There's no question the opposition should be better prepared to face Dobbs this season.
 Despite that, I believe the talented Dobbs, a 6-3, 207-pound junior, will continue to be effective in the zone-read spread attack.
 Hopefully, he will be able to remain healthy.
-Tennessee also has other offensive weapons as the majority of last year's starters return, plus there's the addition of running back Alvin Kamara, a former Alabama signee and junior college standout, joining a bigger Jalen Hurd (6-4, 240) in the but the first three of those losses against Oklahoma, Georgia and Ole Miss - were played with Dobbs on the bench.
+Tennessee also has other offensive weapons as the majority of last year's starters return, plus there's the addition of running back Alvin Kamara, a former Alabama signee and junior college standout, joining a bigger Jalen Hurd (6-4, 240) in the Maybe this also will be the season the receiving corps reaches its full potential.
+The offenrunning game.